Engine Maintenance - Service and Repair

 Oil changes are the most talked about kind of engine maintenance - and with good reason!
 Without changing your oil at regular intervals, your engine will start to build up oil sludge that can slow and damage your engine.
 Get your oil changed on time.
 At least twice a year - even if you’re not driving often.

 Change Your Spark Plugs & Clean the Fuel System

 Here’s a fun fact - a tiny explosion happens in your vehicle every time you start your engine.
 That’s thanks to the spark plugs, which use their electric power to cause the little explosion that starts the engine.
 Gasoline leaves deposits like plaque the dentist cleans off your teeth.
 By changing spark plugs & cleaning the fuel system regularly your car will run efficiently & smoothly & you avoid costly bigger repairs such as internal engine damage.

 Different vehicles need new spark plugs at different intervals, but you can expect to change your spark plugs somewhere between 30,000 and 75,000 miles.

 Squealing and cracking belts are both bad signs for your engine health.
 A few serious issues can happen if your belt breaks while driving: your engine can overheat, power steering can stop, and your alternator may even give out.

 Needless to say, driving is best when your belts are working.
-Always have your belts inspected when your vehicle is being serviced, and plan to change them between 60,000 and 100,000 miles.
+There are many types of car belts, so always have your belts inspected when your vehicle is being serviced, and plan to change them between 60,000 and 100,000 miles.